manaakiwhenua/human-footprint-nz/README.md

 1. The workflow depends on [Kart](https://github.com/koordinates/kart); follow the official installation instructions.

     - The instructions currently lack information about adding a public key to be able to clone Kart repositories.
 Go to https://id.koordinates.com/ssh-keys/ and click "Add Public Key" to add one.
 If you don't have an SSH key, work through [Github documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) until you do, as the idea is identical, except that you will add your public key to Koordinates rather than to Github.

+1. [git-lfs](https://git-lfs.com/), due to dependence on one static layer that cannot be downloaded programmatically.

 _This workflow has only been run on Linux._